marijnkoolen/scholarly-web-annotation-client/README.md

 ## How to test

+You need the run the [Scholarly Web Annotation Server](https://github.com/marijnkoolen/scholarly-web-annotation-server) in the background for the client to function properly.

 Start the server:
 ```
 python resource_server.py
 ```

-and point your browser to `localhost:3002`
+and point your browser to `localhost:3001`

 ## How to modify